harrydwa/COMP4137-Group-Project/README.md

 Also, there is a mining block function for creating block.
 After a block created, it saves in the txt.file for record and it can get the block information by load block function.

+Block Mining workflow:
+First, load all transactions.
+Second, get the previous hash of the previous block and create a block header.
+Then, mine with Proof-of-Work(PoW)
+After that, the new block wll be generated and save to a new file.

+Integrity Test workflow:
+1. Test falsified transactions:
+   Get hash of original transactions data
+   Modify the transactions data
+   Get hash of the modified data
+   Compare the hashes of both original transactions data and modified transactions data
+2. Test falsified block:
+   Get original block data
+   Modify the block data
+   Get modified block
-Total Execution Time: 5-15 minutes
+   Compare the hash value of both original block and modified block Total Execution Time: 5-15 minutes